openstf/adbkit-apkreader/README.md

 # adbkit-apkreader

+# Warning

+This repository was superseded by https://github.com/DeviceFarmer/adbkit-apkreader

 **adbkit-apkreader** provides a [Node.js](http://nodejs.org/) API for extracting information from Android APK files.
 For example, it allows you to read the `AndroidManifest.xml` of an existing APK file.

 ## Requirements